gzweigle/open-hybrid-piano/README.md

 Build a full-custom hybrid digital piano using a complete grand piano action.

-In the spirit of "everything worth doing is worth overdoing", the design will be intentionally overdesigned and include many marginally useful features.
+In the spirit of "everything worth doing is worth overdoing", the performance design option will be intentionally overdesigned and include many marginally useful features.

+Additionally, a simpler single board architecture is under development.

 This is a hobby and so the approach may be driven primarily by curiosity on a subject, and not by efficiently getting to completion.